0xpr03/clantool/README.md

 [website/](/website) contains the website frontend [daemon/](/daemon) is the sourcecode for the rust backend

-[ranked/](/ranked) is an additional module that allows ranked data gathering for player-compatibility views

 ## Development & Testing
 For running DB tests a mariadb server instance wth an empty Database is required.
 The default values are `root`:`root` for login and Database `test`.